Columbia County hosts vaccine clinic

-Columbia County Public Health will host a free walk-in clinic for the Johnson & Johnson COVID-19 vaccine from 11 a.m. to 4 p.m.
-Saturday, Aug.
-28 at the Taste of Portage, 112 E. Edgewater St., Portage.
+FALL RIVER — Columbia County Public Health will host a free walk-in clinic for the Pfizer and Johnson & Johnson COVID-19 vaccine from 3-7 p.m.
+Thursday at the Prairie Street Athletic Complex, 311 Prairie St., Fall River.

 No appointments needed.
 Participants can pre-register at vaccinate.wi.gov, no need to choose a clinic site/time/date when pre-registering.
-Must be 18 years or older and able to stay on-site for a 15-minute observation period after receiving the vaccine.
+Must be 18 years or older for the J&J vaccine and 12 years or older for the Pfizer vaccine with parental consent form, second dose provided on Sept.
+16, and able to stay on-site for a 15-minute observation period after receiving the vaccine.
 Practice social distancing and wear a mask.

 For more information, visit co.columbia.wi.us/columbiacounty/hhs/HealthHumanService/PublicHealth/Coronavirus/tabid/9196/Default.aspx.